Our Culture

 A place for wellbeing

-Kiri Atkin, Consultant, Tax & Private
+Kiri Atkin, Manager, Tax & Business Advisory

 I am a NZ triathlete competing on the International Triathlon circuit at a Continental Cup and World Cup level.
 As such, I have significant training commitments outside of work ( approx. 15-25 hours per week).